History Claridge’s Present Claridge’s

 1881: William Claridge was in poor health and reluctantly he and his wife sold the hotel to a consortium who lacked the personal touch.
 More attractive hotels were being built in London at this time, offering such luxuries as electricity, lifts to all floors and en suite bathrooms.
 It was difficult to upgrade and Claridge’s suffered by comparison.

-1890s: The company which owned Claridge’s proposed the building of a new hotel on the site but there was simply not enough money.
+1890s: The company which owned Claridge’s proposed the building of a new hotel on the site but the plan was shelved due to the lack of funds. .

 1893: Theatre impresario Richard D’Oyly Carte, who had already built The Savoy, stepped into the picture, buying the hotel from the consortium.